ISISComputingGroup/ibex_developers_manual/NICOS/Configuring-and-Running-a-New-Nicos-Instrument.md

 If no instrument is specified, Nicos will run ```demo``` by default.

-There are two ways of specifying which instrument to run:
+There are at least two ways of specifying which instrument to run:
 * have an environmnent variable called ```INSTRUMENT``` containing the instrument's name: Nicos will then look for an instrument with that name under ```custom/```
 * have a ```nicos.conf``` file in the root ```nicos-core/``` directory, pointing at the instrument we wish to run.
 For example, to run the instrument ```IbexTestInstrument```, the file would contain:
 ```